A Palermo itinerary: what to see in the city in 2 days

 Arab-Norman architecture is unique to Sicily, so skipping out on seeing La Chiesa di San Cataldo just isn’t an option.

-Best things to do in Palermo – The Martorana
+11. Palermo things to do — The Martorana

 Officially known as Santa Maria dell’Ammiraglio, this 12th century church is right next to the Church of San Cataldo.
 It embraces a blend of various architectural styles, given the several changes in rule over the centuries.